-- 1. understand and measure the impact of using AI by developing and sharing tools and approaches; - 2. be transparent about how and when it is using AI, starting with a clear user need and public benefit; - 3. provide meaningful explanations about AI decision making, while also offering opportunities to review results and challenge these decisions; - 4. be as open as it can by sharing source code, training data, and other relevant information, all while protecting personal information, system integration, and national security and defence; and - 5. provide sufficient training so that government employees developing and using AI solutions have the responsible design, function, and implementation skills needed to make AI-based public services better.120
+- 1. understand and measure the impact of using AI by developing and sharing tools and approaches; - 2. be transparent about how and when it is using AI, starting with a clear user need and public benefit; - 3. provide meaningful explanations about AI decision making, while also offering opportunities to review results and challenge these decisions; - 4. be as open as it can by sharing source code, training data, and other relevant information, all while protecting personal information, system integration, and national security and defence; and - 5. provide sufficient training so that government employees developing and using AI solutions have the responsible design, function, and implementation skills needed to make AI-based public services better.122

-The use of Al is also regulated through the Personal Information Protection and Electronic Documents Act (PIPEDA), which generally applies to all organisations in the private sector which collect, use, or disclose personal information in the context of commercial activities.
-PIPEDA is 'technologically neutral', meaning that Al is 'governed by the same rules as other forms of processing'.
-However, PIPEDA was not created specifically to deal with Al. The Office of the Privacy Commissioner of Canada (OPC) is of the opinion that PIPEDA, in its current iteration, is insufficient to govern the application of Al systems.
-In 2020, the OPC made the following 11 proposals for key reforms to PIPEDA:
+The use of AI is also regulated through the Personal Information Protection and Electronic Documents Act (PIPEDA), which generally applies to all organisations in the private sector which collect, use, or disclose personal information in the context of commercial activities.
+PIPEDA is 'technologically neutral', meaning that AI is 'governed by the same rules as other forms of processing'.
+PIPEDA was not created specifically to deal with AI.
+The Office of the Privacy Commissioner of Canada (OPC) is of the opinion that PIPEDA, in its current iteration, is insufficient to govern the application of AI systems.
+PIPEDA: